-Phenomenology followed how Geist, the human spirit incarnate in each of us and in all of us, existentially created our capacities for experience, understanding Geist as a protean, active agent coming in life to take care for itself in every way that humans do.
-He looked at Geist through the course of its self-formation, sometimes as Geist looking subjectively on the world and sometimes objectively, appearing for us to be in the world.
+Phenomenology followed how Geist, the human spirit incarnate in each of us and in all of us, existentially created our capacities for experience, understanding it as a protean, active agent coming in life to take care for itself in every way that humans do.
+He presented it sometimes as Geist looking subjectively on the world and sometimes objectively, appearing for us to be in the world.
 In this effort, Hegel would use simple terms for this Geist like das Ich, the I, instead of abstract ones like the Ego, and direction signals like an sich, in oneself, and für sich, for itself, to indicate switches between internal and external perspectives.
-Hegel also paid much attention in his thinking, and in the existential self-formation of Geist, to the formation (Bildung) of important concepts (Begriffe), that is, to Begriffsbildung, concept formation, putting the two terms together as often happens in German.
-And Begriffe, concepts, were not for Hegel inert thoughts or empty logical operations, but intellectual tools with which we can say, "I grasped what happened" ("Ich griff was passiert").
+Hegel also paid much attention in his thinking, and in the existential self-formation of Geist, to the formation (Bildung) of important concepts (Begriffe), that is, to Begriffsbildung, concept formation, putting the two concepts together as often happens in German.
+And Begriffe, concepts, were not for Hegel inert thoughts or empty logical operations, but intellectual tools with which we can say, "I grasped what happened;" "Ich griff was passiert."
+60 of secondary sources.
+I will continue to advance my views on my own authority.